mnemnion/loon/clua/notes/syntax.md

 Comments containing more than one `;`, with only whitespace between the `;` and the preceding newline, should be formatted in Markdown and otherwise conform to Clua documentation conventions.

 The Clua runtime discards comments, which hold no place in the resulting syntax tree.

-# Semantics

-Clua is designed to run atop LuaJIT.
-Early releases will remain compatible with Lua, but the intention is to start integrating with libraries at a level that will require us to pick a VM and stick with it.
-The choice is clear.

-Clua is defined in terms of S-expressions in the syntactic sense, and leverages this in ways that are pleasant to a Lisp user.
-It is not a Lisp.
-Clua is Lua.
-Lua provides a more powerful semantics in the form of tables.

-Lisps proper rely on a particular implementation of the tuple, one which happens to be fast on early hardware.
-For fast, we have LuaJIT, which erases most of the already low overhead of table lookups.

-We don't disguise the fact that we have tables upon tables, and the ability to return multiple unstructured values.
-We revel in it.

-## Incremental Transpiler

-The intention is that Clua is translated to Lua by reading, constructing the AST, and transforming the structure into the minimum necessary amount of Lua.
-No whole-string representation of the program is generated and there are no line errors from the Lua interpreter.

-The result is an ordinary Lua environment.
-Code which translates down to chunks is called in the global context, functions and other values are entered into the environment, and so on.

-I'm still studying precisely how to do this, but I expect it to prove tractable.